Collyer Bristow LLP - True Picture

 Main areas of work

-Collyer Bristow is known for its strength in private wealth (including tax and estate planning, immigration, family, media and privacy, residential real estate, and business services for owner managers); commercial real estate (contentious and non-contentious and including construction) and dispute resolution (banking and financial disputes, commercial litigation, and IP), as well as non-contentious services for business including employment, corporate and commercial.
+Collyer Bristow is known for its strength in private wealth (including tax and estate planning, immigration, family, private client real estate, and business services for owner managers and entrepreneurs); commercial real estate (contentious and non-contentious and including construction) and dispute resolution (banking and financial disputes, commercial litigation, and IP), as well as non-contentious services for medium-sized businesses including employment, corporate and commercial.
 As well as its strength in private wealth and real estate, the firm also has significant cross-practice expertise in the financial services sector.

 Training opportunities